Checking for mistakes

 Click on the box below and see how many errors you can spot.

-In this lesson you have identified errors in existing texts and also checked your own work for errors.
+In this lesson you have identified errors in existing texts and learnt how to check your own work for errors.

 There are other useful articles on Bitesize to help you.